vrcAlbert/documentation-api/source/php/configuration/application/common.rst

         ),
     );

-Each action is defined by a key => value.
-Key is the action id, and value is an array defining the action configuration:
+Each action is an associative array.
+Key is the action ID, and value is an array defining the action configuration:

 :action: defines the action executed when action is triggered (using :doc:`/javascript/$/nosAction`)
 :label: Text associated to action (displayed or on tooltip)
 :primary: Is the action a primary action.
 On the grid,
 :icon: Icon of the action.
-The string is appended to "ui-icon-" in order to obtain `jquery ui icon class <http://jqueryui.com/themeroller/#icons`
+The string is appended to ``ui-icon-`` in order to obtain `jquery ui icon class <http://jqueryui.com/themeroller/#icons>`__.
 :red: Is the action red or not
 :targets: Where to display the action.
-It is an associated array where keys defines where to display the action, the value a boolean defining whether or not the action is displayed. ``targets`` can refined by the ``visible`` key There are 3 available keys :
+It is an associated array where keys defines where to display the action,
+		  the value a boolean defining whether or not the action is displayed. ``targets`` can refined by the ``visible`` key There are 3 available keys :

     :grid: Is the action displayed on the grid (appdesk and inspector)
     :toolbar-grid: Is the action displayed on the grid toolbar